Abe Simon: Film and television

 Between 1940 and 1962, Simon acted in small roles in several TV series and had parts in four movies.

 Careers after boxing and death

 Continuing his career in law enforcement after his second loss to Louis, he was appointed Deputy Police Commissioner of Long Beach in 1942.
 From 1947 to 1956, he had a successful part-time career as a boxing referee in the New York area.
 For most of his adult life he lived on 215th Street in Long Island's Bayside Hills, in Queens, New York.
 He began working as a detective at Roosevelt Raceway in 1957, and after suffering from arthritis, switched to Public Relations around 1966.

-He died on October 24, 1969 at Meadowbrook Hospital in East Meadow, Long Island, leaving a wife, Rita (Siebel), whom he had married in 1942, and two children, Alfred and Kathleen.
+He died on October 24, 1969, at Meadowbrook Hospital in East Meadow, Long Island, leaving a wife, Rita, whom he had married in 1942, and two children.
 A week before his death, he had been working in his Public Relations job for the Roosevelt Raceway, when he suffered a serious heart attack.
-He was buried at Mount Ararat Cemetery in East Farmingdale, Suffolk County, New York.